Church for everyone at the heart of Henley

 A safe place to meet

 The facilities at Christ Church mean we can meet together safely as a community, keeping to social distancing measures.
-There is a generous auditorium for the adults during the service and plenty of space for children's groups.
+There is a generous auditorium for the adults during the service and the main hall provides ample space for the Family Track.
 Our risk assessment and safe services policy ensure thorough cleaning and good hygiene is maintained.
 These can be found here.

 We kindly ask anyone with Coronavirus symptoms or living in a house with someone with symptoms not to come to our physical meeting but to livestream the service instead.